aditya2sahu/atomberg_backend/README.md

 ## Troubleshooting

 **`relation "machines" does not exist`**
-Django's migration record says the migration ran, but the tables aren't there.
-Either it was faked without `schema.sql` being applied, or the tables were dropped and the record stayed.
-Run `schema.sql` against that database.
-To make Django forget without touching data: `python manage.py migrate AtombergApp zero --fake`, then `python manage.py migrate AtombergApp`.
-Keep the `--fake` — without it that command drops your tables.
+The migration record says applied, but the tables aren't there — `migrate` is faked, so it never creates them.
+Run `python manage.py ensure_schema`, which applies `schema.sql` when the tables are missing.
+A redeploy does this on its own; this is only for a database you're poking at by hand.

 **Render: "No open ports detected"**
 Gunicorn is on the wrong port.
 Render scans 10000; make sure `PORT=10000` is set